chinapedia/wikipedia.abstract.en/Page/Elementary_algebra.md

 Equations

-Pythagorean_theorem_-_Ani.gif for a right-angle triangle, which shows the algebraic relationship between the triangle's hypotenuse, and the other two sides.]]
+for a right-angle triangle, which shows the algebraic relationship between the triangle's hypotenuse, and the other two sides.]]
 An equation states that two expressions are equal using the symbol for equality, {{=}} (the equals sign).[26]
 One of the best-known equations describes Pythagoras' law relating the length of the sides of a right angle triangle:[27]

 _c_² = _a_² + _b_²